bioinfo-upch/linear-models-enzymatic-function/README.md

 And CSV files:

-- Three CSVs files with the outputs of non parametric tests per position for the mean value of fluctuations, RMSFs, and electrostatic potentials.
+- Three CSVs files with the outputs of non-parametric tests per position for the mean value of fluctuations, RMSFs, and electrostatic potentials.

 # File: distance_analysis.Rmd

-The file distance_matrix_analysis takes nine inputs:
+The file distance_analysis takes twelve inputs:

-- Activity_models.RData
+- Activity_models.RData: A set of R objects for the log-linear models for activity

-- Efficiency_models.RData
+- Efficiency_models.RData: A set of R objects for the log-linear models for efficiency

-- Km_models.RData
+- Km_models.RData: A set of R objects for the log-linear models for K<sub>M</sub>

-- Kcat_models.RData
+- Kcat_models.RData: A set of R objects for the log-linear models for k<sub>cat</sub>

 - distance_to_aa_8.csv: A CSV file with the distances between alpha-carbons of each amino-acid of each structure and Asp8